Anna Binder-Urbanová: Activities during WWII to rescue Jews

-After the young woman’s case, Binder-Urbanová’s position deteriorated.
-The S.S commanders did not take Binder-Urbanová’s relationships with the prisoners kindly and she was dismissed from her job.
+After the young woman's case, Binder-Urbanová's position deteriorated.
+The S.S commanders did not take Binder-Urbanová's relationships with the prisoners kindly and she was dismissed from her job.
 In addition, she was sent to the oubliette for seven days after she was caught holding a lighter.
 Binder-Urbanová understood her situation and she decided to write letters and send presents to her female friends from work, but she was caught again (now by her new manager).
 Binder-Urbanová was concerned that her friends would get punished because of her letters and presents, so she offered her manager to leave the camp and go to Birkenau if he would not report her actions.
 Her manager agreed and in January 1944, she left Auschwitz and was deported to Birkenau camp.

 In Birkenau, Binder-Urbanová was sent to the penal battalion and worked in a unit that paved roads.
 She was highly guarded and was distanced from Jews.
-Due to her hard job, she got sick and was directed to the camp’s hospital, where her friends took care of her and later on found her a new job as a clerk.
-She couldn’t stay in her job for long and thus she was transported back to Ravensbrück camp and later to Kraslice (Graslitz) camp.
+Due to her hard job, she got sick and was directed to the camp's hospital, where her friends took care of her and later on found her a new job as a clerk.
+She could not stay in her job for long and thus she was transported back to Ravensbrück camp and later to Kraslice (Graslitz) camp.

 Life after the war

-Binder-Urbanová managed to escape Karslice camp and returned back to Prague.
+Binder-Urbanová managed to escape Kraslice camp and returned back to Prague.
 There, she reconnected with her husband Dr. Epstein and they had three children.
 She continued with her academic studies and completed her PhD degree in modern philology and philosophy, and became a lecturer in Prague university.
 In addition, Binder-Urbanová was also a member of “Universum” in a Czech literature and art class.